devleaks/cockpitdecks/README.md

 Read the [documentation](https://devleaks.github.io/cockpitdecks-docs/Installation/).

 Create a python environment.
-Python 3.10 minimum (it is a requirement of an underlying package).
-(Tested in 3.11 and 3.12.)
+Python 3.10 minimum (it is a requirement of an underlying package, Cockpitdecks was developed and tested in 3.11 and 3.12.)

 In that environement, install the following packages: